vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 `C API: My plan to clarify private vs public functions in Python 3.13
 <https://discuss.python.org/t/c-api-my-plan-to-clarify-private-vs-public-functions-in-python-3-13/30131>`_.

+    Private API has multiple issues: they are usually **not documented**, **not tested**, and so their **behavior may change** without any warning or anything.
+Also, they can be **removed anytime** without any notice.

+* Phase 1: Remove as many private API as possible
+* Phase 2 (Python 3.13 alpha 1): revert removals if needed to make sure that Cython, numpy and pip work.
+* Phase 3 (Python 3.13 beta 1): consider reverting more removals if needed.

 On July 24th, I created the PR `Remove private _PyCrossInterpreterData API
-<https://github.com/python/cpython/pull/107068>`_, but Eric Snow asked me
+<https://github.com/python/cpython/pull/107068>`_. **Eric Snow** asked me
 to keep this private API since it's used by 3rd party C extensions.

 On August 24th, I created `issue gh-108444
 <https://github.com/python/cpython/issues/108444>`_ to add ``PyLong_AsInt()``
-public function, replacing removed ``_PyLong_AsInt()`` function.
+public function, replacing the removed ``_PyLong_AsInt()`` function.

-On September 4th, I looked at the ``_PyArg`` API:
+On September 4th, I looked at the ``_PyArg`` API.
+I started the discussion:

-    Removing the private _PyArg C API is complicated.
-Iit's used by Argument Clinic.
-I modified Argument Clinic to generate pycore_modsupport.h includes, but then Modules/_csv.h fails to build because it uses the internal C API.
-I don't want to force a C extension to use the internal C API if it's not used yet.

-I started the discussion: `Use the limited C API for some of our stdlib C extensions
+`Use the limited C API for some of our stdlib C extensions
 <https://discuss.python.org/t/use-the-limited-c-api-for-some-of-our-stdlib-c-extensions/32465>`_.

 On September 4th, `I declared
 <https://discuss.python.org/t/c-api-my-plan-to-clarify-private-vs-public-functions-in-python-3-13/30131/8>`_:

-    I declare that the Python 3.13 season of “removing as many private C API as possible” ended!
+    I declare that the Python 3.13 **season of “removing as many private C API as possible” ended**!
 I stop here until Python 3.14.

 Python 3.12 exports **385** private functions.
 After the cleanup, Python 3.13 only exported **86** private functions: I removed 299 functions.
 I closed the